 Introductory Courses (2 courses)

 All students are required to take the two-quarter introductory sequence to the major, GLST 23101 Global Studies I and GLST 23102 Global Studies II.
-These courses are offered annually and in sequence.
+These courses are offered annually and may be taken in or out of sequence.
 Students are expected to complete the sequence in their second year (if possible), especially if they plan to study abroad during their third year.

 Methods Course (1 course)